Books

 Book #2 from the series: White is Never Neutral

-White Trainers, Black Soil is a queer coming-of-age novel about grief, survival, and the names we choose for ourselves.
+White Trainers, Black Soil is a coming-of-age novel about grief, survival, and the names we choose for ourselves.

 In the post-industrial valleys of South Wales, Ieuan Morgan grows up among beetles, chip wrappers, and the long shadow of his older brother, Gethin.
-But when Gethin dies on the train tracks, something in Ieuan splinters — and...
+But when Gethin dies on the train tracks, something in Ieuan splinters — and the...

 Beneath the Walnut Tree